Industrial Gear Oil South Africa — ISO VG Selection Guide

 ISO 150 150 cSt 4 EP General industrial gearboxes, agitators, fans, light conveyor drives, pump gearboxes

 ISO 220 220 cSt 5 EP Most common grade.
-Medium-duty enclosed gearboxes, conveyor drives, mixers, screens — the standard across SA mining and manufacturing
+Medium-duty enclosed gearboxes, conveyor drives, mixers, screens across SA mining and manufacturing

 ISO 320 320 cSt 6 EP Heavily loaded gearboxes, slower speed drives, extruders, presses, large conveyor head drives